DaneshMoradigaravand/PlasmidPerm/README.md

 ----
 ### Manual <a name="installation"></a>

 The tools is initiated using the binary command.
 The help instruction is called using -h option.
+Note in the multifasta file base **U** need to be replaced by **T**.

 ```
 usage: plasmidperm.bin [-h] -i INPUT -o OUTPUT [-p {pB10,pKJK5,RP4}] [-r {Kingdom,Phylum,Class,Order,Family,Genus}] [-t TREE]